Tenshin000/Eco3DPrint/README.md

 ### Cooja
 **Cooja** is an advanced, Java-based open-source network simulator inherently integrated within the Contiki and Contiki-NG ecosystems, specifically engineered to emulate the intricate dynamics of IoT and wireless sensor networks.
 It supports cross-level simulation, allowing analysis from network topology down to operating system behavior and machine code execution.
 It can emulate hardware using tools like MSPSim, enabling real embedded code to run as it would on devices such as MSP430-based nodes.

-Cooja offers different mote types for testing: fast "Cooja motes" for high-level simulation and emulated motes for detailed hardware-level validation, including drivers and power management.
+Cooja offers different mote types for testing, but fast "Cooja motes" are used for high-level simulation and are emulated for detailed hardware-level validation, including drivers and power management.
 With a graphical interface for visualizing networks, timelines, and serial output, it helps developers analyze radio interactions, debug protocols, and optimize systems before deploying on real hardware.

 ### Tunslip
 **Tunslip** is a utility included in Contiki-NG that establishes a virtual SLIP (Serial Line Internet Protocol) link between a border router and a host computer.
 It is primarily used to bridge an IoT network with the host’s networking stack by creating a tunnel interface.